Skip to content

 The Ore Ducasse restaurant

-Today, when you visit Versailles, you can start your tour with breakfast at the Ore Ducasse restaurant, created by Alain Ducasse on the first floor of the Dufour Pavilion.
+When I visited Versailles, you could start your tour with breakfast at the Ore Ducasse restaurant, created by Alain Ducasse on the first floor of the Dufour Pavilion.
+Right now, it’s afternoon tea or dinner, which I’m told are just as good.

 It felt so decadent to be sitting there looking out over the Cour de Marbre, and I couldn’t help wondering whether Marie Antoinette had looked out of the same window and what would have been going through her head.

-Breakfast was yummy, with a selection of pastries, scrambled or fried eggs, sausage and jams.
-There was a choice of juices, plus coffee, tea or hot chocolate.
-I couldn’t resist trying the hot chocolate as it was made using the famous recipe of Louis XV.
+Breakfast was yummy, with a selection of pastries, scrambled or fried eggs, sausage, and jams.
+There was a choice of juices, as well as coffee, tea, or hot chocolate.
+I couldn’t resist trying the hot chocolate, which was made using the famous recipe of Louis XV.

 The Royal Apartments

 I don’t think I have ever seen such opulence in my life.
-It’s astonishing to think people lived this way in such splendour during a time when the general population of France were starving.
+It’s astonishing to think people lived this way in such splendor during a time when the general population of France was starving.

 Apparently, Marie Antoinette changed the decor in her apartment twice a year.
 Imagine that.